rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 !!! warning

-    Note that you can **only** query for entities – if you need only an attribute of an entity, you must first use a variable to get the entity and then a script to get the required attribute.
+    Note that you can **only** query for entities – if you need a single attribute of an entity, you must first use a variable to get the entity and afterwards retrieve the required attribute by script.

 You can use a distribution: